-- 1. Do one of the following: - Drag the tone band sliders up or down depending on which light bands you want to adjust. - Type the exact number into the number boxes or increment the numbers to make precise adjustments. - Click the # Tone drop-down list to increase or decrease the number of tone band sliders. - Click (or press E) to see any overexposed or underexposed pixels. - Click the Auto button to apply settings automatically. - Drag the Darkening slider to darken the light areas of the image. - Drag the Contrast slider to increase the contrast in the image. - Drag the Fill Light slider to lighten dark areas of the image. - Left-click and drag upwards to brighten the dark areas of the photo.
+- 1. Do one of the following: - Drag the tone band sliders up or down depending on which light bands you want to adjust. - Type the exact number into the number boxes or increment the numbers to make precise adjustments. - Click the # Tone drop-down list to increase or decrease the number of tone band sliders.

+- Click the Auto button to apply settings automatically. - Drag the Darkening slider to darken the light areas of the image. - Drag the Contrast slider to increase the contrast in the image. - Drag the Fill Light slider to lighten dark areas of the image. - Left-click and drag upwards to brighten the dark areas of the photo.
 Try to prevent clipping (shown in pink on the graph). - Right-click and drag downwards to darken the bright areas of the photo.
-Try to prevent clipping (shown in pink on the graph). - Click Done to apply your settings and close the tool.
+Try to prevent clipping (shown in pink on the graph). - 2.
+Click Done to apply your settings and close the tool.
 Or click Cancel to discard your changes and close the tool.